Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 15. Take advantage of community gardens

-There are plenty of places around town where people share their land for free.
+Plenty of places around town where people share their land for free.
 In addition, community gardens provide a great opportunity to learn new things, meet new people, and find a source of fresh produce.

 16. Compost is the key to healthier soil

 Composting is one of those things everyone knows they should do, but few people do.
-Composting is easy; just throw some food scraps into a pile, wait a while, and voila, you've got healthy soil.
+Composting is easy; throw some food scraps into a pile, wait a while, and you’ve got healthy soil.

 But what happens when you put too many materials into the mix?
-You end up with something called "compost soup," and that's not good for anyone.
-So how much compost are you supposed to use?
-There's no exact number, but most experts say three parts carbon to one part nitrogen is ideal.
-Here's why that ratio works.
+You end up with something called “compost soup,” and that’s not good for anyone.
+So, how much compost are you supposed to use?
+There’s no exact number, but most experts say three parts carbon to one part nitrogen is ideal.
+Here’s why that ratio works.

 17. Grow flowers

 In addition to fruits, vegetables, herbs, and greens, another plant can add beauty to your yard: flowers.
-Whether you want to fill your backyard with colorful blooms or simply grow something pretty to give away as gifts, flowers make an excellent addition to any home gardener's plot.
+Whether you want to fill your backyard with colorful blooms or grow something pretty to give away as gifts, flowers make an excellent addition to any home gardener’s plot.

 18. Don't forget about pests